edgan/att-fiber-gateway-info/README.md

 hardware is from [Nokia](https://www.nokia.com/), but at least the base of the software is from [Arris](https://www.surfboard.com/).
 Here is an example of a [manual](https://fccid.io/GZ5NVG595/User-Manual/User-Manual-pdf-2138224.pdf) for the software.
-Note this isn't the manual for the common AT&T Fiber residential gateway models.
+Note this isn't the manual for any of the common AT&T Fiber residential gateway models.

 ## Story
   I just had [AT&T Fiber](https://www.att.com/internet/fiber/) installed.
 As